mrpmorris/Fluxor/Source/Tutorials/01-BasicConcepts/01B-EffectsTutorial/README.md

 #### Creating a state for our use-case

-- Under the `Store` folder, create a new folder named `WeatherUseCase`.
+- Under the `Store/` folder, create a new folder named `WeatherUseCase`.
 - Create a new state class to hold the state for this use-case.

 ```c#